 Axion Planetary MCP (V2)

-The most-starred agriculture-adjacent MCP server (218 stars).
+The most-starred agriculture-adjacent MCP server (220 stars).
 Axion Planetary MCP is the V2 rewrite of the original Axion-MCP, with a major architectural shift: migrated from Google Cloud/GEE to AWS, introduced a proprietary “Axion Foundation Model” for SAR-to-optical image conversion, NPM package distribution, and API key authentication instead of GCP credentials.
-935 commits demonstrate active development, though the last commit was February 2026.
+935 commits — but last commit was February 2026 and no new activity in the April–May window.
+Growing passively on reputation.

 Agricultural capabilities include: